SAP-archive/python-metacli/README.md

 ### Add Plugin

-To add an existing plugins to the base plugin:
+To add existing plugins to the base plugin:

-+ Add the decorator, loadPlugin,  to the base plugin based on plugin json file in the cli.py
++ Add the decorator, loadPlugin, to the base plugin in the cli.py based on plugin json file

 ```
 from metacli.decorators import loadPlugin